bloodyteabiscuts/bloodytea/README.md

 alt is [@teabiscuts](https://github.com/teabiscuts), please teach me more about history, I love it but no one been explaining it to me, and I like looking at people rant, or hearing about it!! i struggle into getting interests thanks to specified symptoms above

+hello andy if u see this eyes emoji

 </details>

 <details closed>